tbellembois/gochimitheque/README.md

 A static administrator `admin@chimitheque.fr` is created during the installation.
 His password must be changed after the first connection.

-You can add add additional administrators with the `admins` command line parameters.
+You can add additional administrators with the `-admins` command line parameters.
 Note that those admins must already be present in the database.

 > example: `-admins=john.bar@foo.com,jean.dupont@foo.com`